Find where to get help after a disaster –

 Print.

-After locating a few emergency shelters within a reasonable distance of your home, click the Print button to make physical and digital copies.
+After locating a few emergency shelters within a reasonable distance of your home, take a Screen Shot (Windows, Mac, Linux) to make physical and digital copies.
 Do the same for other important locations.
 Draw and label each to make them your own.

 Post